projectestac/vms/README.md

 * Download the selected project from  https://github.com/projectestac/

-* For agora project, Download [Oracle Database 11g Express Edition] for Linux x64.
-Place the file `oracle-xe-11.2.0-1.0.x86_64.rpm.zip` in the directory `provision/oracle` of this project.
+* For agora project, Download [Oracle Database 11g Express Edition] and [Oracle Instant Client] for Linux x64.
+  Place both downloaded files (`oracle-xe-11.2.0-1.0.x86_64.rpm.zip` and `oracle-instantclient12.1-devel-12.1.0.2.0-1.x86_64.rpm`) in the directory `provision/oracle` of this project.

 * Enter to the folder of the selected project and run `vagrant up`.
 This should take a few minutes.
 Please note that building the VM involves downloading an Ubuntu